AckerlyXu/heima/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 ### To collect cloud service diagnostics
 1. Choose the **Configuration** tab.
 2. In the **Service Configuration** list, choose the service configuration that you want to update or choose **All Configurations**.

-   > [AZURE.NOTE]
+   > [!NOTE]
    > You can update the storage account for a specific service configuration, but if you want to enable or disable diagnostics you must choose All Configurations.
    >
    >
 3. To enable diagnostics, select the **Enable Diagnostics** check box.
 4. To change the value for the storage account, choose the ellipsis (...) button.

     The **Create Storage Connection String** dialog box appears.
 5. To use a local connection string, choose Azure storage emulator option and then choose the **OK** button.
 6. To use a storage account associated with your Azure subscription, choose the **Your subscription** option.
 7. To use a storage account for the local connection string, choose the **Manually entered credentials** option.

-    For more information about how to create a storage account and how to enter the details for the storage account in the **Create Storage Connection String** dialog box, see [Prepare to publish or deploy an Azure application from Visual Studio](/documentation/articles/vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio/).
+    For more information about how to create a storage account and how to enter the details for the storage account in the **Create Storage Connection String** dialog box, see [Prepare to publish or deploy an Azure application from Visual Studio](./vs-azure-tools-cloud-service-publish-set-up-required-services-in-visual-studio.md).
 8. Choose the storage account you want to use in **Account name**.

     If you are manually entering your storage account credentials, copy or type your primary key in **Account key**.
 This key can be copied from the [Azure Classic Management Portal](https://manage.windowsazure.cn).
 To copy this key, following these steps from the **Storage Accounts** view in the [Azure Classic Management Portal](https://manage.windowsazure.cn):

    1. Select the storage account that you want to use for your cloud service.
    2. Choose the **Manage Access Keys** button located at the bottom of the screen.
 The **Manage Access Keys** dialog box appears.
    3. To copy the access key, choose the **Copy to clipboard** button.
 You can now paste this key into the **Account key** field.